The Secret Behind McDonald's Fries

 How Common Are Neonicotinoid Residues in Potatoes

-A large analysis of U.S. food residue data from 1999 to 2015 found imidacloprid in about 31.2 percent of potato samples.
-That means roughly 1 in 3 potatoes tested contained detectable levels.
+A large analysis of U.S. food data from 1999 to 2015 found imidacloprid in about 31.2 percent of potato samples.
+That is roughly 1 in 3 potatoes tested.

-- Sample size spanned thousands of food items across multiple years
+- The dataset included thousands of samples across multiple years

-- Potatoes ranked among the more frequently contaminated produce items
+- Potatoes ranked among more frequently contaminated produce items

-These effects occur at low exposure levels, not just acute poisoning.
+These effects can occur at low exposure levels, not only at high doses.

 Human Exposure and Early Life Risks

-Neonicotinoids are not just present in crops.
-Studies have detected them in human biological samples.
+Residues are not limited to crops.
+Studies have detected neonicotinoids in human biological samples.

 They have been found in: